amotivv/easy-url-for-nonprofits/README.md

 This is a Flask-based web application that allows nonprofit organizations to register and generate shortened URLs and QR codes for their donation pages.
 The app also logs redirection events for future analysis.

+The app uses an external service called CharityAPI.org (https://www.charityapi.org/) to validate the non-profit EINs.
+Get your API key and plug it into the .env file.

 ## Table of Contents

 - [Installation](#installation)